malbruhh/NutriScan-AI/README.md

 pip install -r requirements.txt
 ```

-Ensure you have Python installed and create a `.env` file in the same directory:
+Ensure you have Python installed and create a `.env` file in the backend directory with the following content:

 ```